ronoski/prob-review/threat_modeling/tmp/threat-modeling.md

 ### Step 3 — Add Trust Boundaries

 Trust boundaries group components with the same security attributes.
 Data crossing a boundary is where threats concentrate.
+Trust boundaries are the lines in our diagram where data crosses from one security context to another.
+At every boundary, ask:

+- **Who is authenticating whom?**
+- **Who is authorizing the action?**
+- **Is the data validated?**
+- **Can it be tampered with in transit?**

 ![Alt Text](../trust_boudary.png)

 ```
   [Nurse]
      |